gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

 - Added `ModBloon.ModifyBloonModelForMatch` override like the ones for towers and upgrades
 - Create mod button will now work when your mods folder is on a different volume than your BTD6 install
+- Hotkeys can now be easily unset via pressing Escape while setting
-- Fixed ModVanillaParagons
+- Fixed ModVanillaParagon crash issue
 - Fixed 2d towers for the new DisplayCategory
-- Fixed issue with heroes appearing in the shop multiple times
+- Fixed issue with custom heroes appearing in the shop multiple times
 - Fixed extraneous "cleaning acquiredUpgrade" messages after disabling mods
 - Fixed false positive warnings for disabling non-dependency mods